zibz0017/QuartzVault/content/Parenting.md

 	- This is something established in the by non-Jewish doctors as well (see Love and Survival, by Dr. Dean Ornish (particularly page 29) where he discusses how making a child feel alone and unloved can lead to their death).[^4]
 	- The child senses how you feel toward them.
 If you are angry or tense, the child feels that.[^4]
 	- The child also sees how you act toward your spouse.
 If you act angrily toward your spouse, this can negatively impact the child.[^4]
-	- Obviously, this is particularly difficult at times (the child isn't sleeping and it been a long night, the child, the child spit up on your suit right before shabbos, the child is dumped flour all over the floor, etc.) It is extremely important at these times to maintain control of ourselves and properly deal with our children.[^4]
+	- Obviously, this is particularly difficult at times (the child isn't sleeping and it been a long night, the child, the child spit up on your suit right before שבת, the child is dumped flour all over the floor, etc.) It is extremely important at these times to maintain control of ourselves and properly deal with our children.[^4]
 	- Try to laugh about it.
 Try to maintain the long view (in a few weeks, or maybe even in a few days, it won't matter anymore.
 It will just be funny to look back on).[^4]
 	- Children at this age are not really able to conform to our structure and rules.[^4]
 	- Hashem gives parents special love for children so we will be able to get ourselves to help them.[^5]